multiplex55/Nim_Learning/README.md

 Each module is documented inline and is cross-referenced in the [feature notes](docs/nim-feature-notes.md) with explanations about why the showcased patterns are useful.

-## Windows GUI Demo (wNim)
+## Cross-Platform GUI Demo (nimx)

-The project ships with an interactive GUI example located at [`src/gui/wnim_demo.nim`](src/gui/wnim_demo.nim).
-It uses the [wNim](https://github.com/khchen/wNim) framework, which currently targets Windows.
+The project ships with an interactive GUI example located at [`src/gui/nimx_demo.nim`](src/gui/nimx_demo.nim).
+It uses the [nimx](https://github.com/yglukhov/nimx) framework so the same code runs on Windows, macOS, and Linux.

 ### Prerequisites

-1. Windows 10 or later with Nim 1.6+ and `nimble` on your `PATH`.
+1. Nim 1.6+ with `nimble` available on your `PATH`.
-2. The wNim package (`nimble install wNim`).
-If Nimble cannot download the repository automatically:
+2. The nimx package (`nimble install nimx`).
+Follow the [nimx documentation](https://github.com/yglukhov/nimx#prerequisites) for any platform-specific runtime libraries such as SDL2.
-   - Download the wNim archive from GitHub.
-   - Extract it and open a command prompt inside the folder containing `wnim.nimble`.
-   - Run `nimble install` to register the package locally.

 ### Running the demo

-- Preferred: `nimble runGui` — compiles and runs the sample with the correct `--app:gui` flag.
-On non-Windows systems the task exits with a descriptive message instead of attempting to build the binary.
+- Preferred: `nimble runGui` — compiles and runs the sample with the correct `--app:gui` flag on every supported desktop platform.
-- Manual alternative: `nim c -r --app:gui src/gui/wnim_demo.nim` (use `--cc:vcc` or `--cpu:x86` to target a specific compiler/CPU).
+- Manual alternative: `nim c -r --app:gui src/gui/nimx_demo.nim` (add any `--cc:` or `--cpu:` switches you normally use).

 ### What you will see

-Running the task opens a window titled **“Nim Learning wNim Demo”** that showcases:
+Running the task opens a window titled **“Nim Learning nimx Demo”** that showcases:

 - Buttons that count how many times they were pressed.
 - A text box with live mirroring of your input into a nearby label.
 - A checkbox toggling whether the button message is verbose.
 - A combo box that logs the selected topic.
-- An activity log (`ListBox`) that captures every interaction.
+- An activity log backed by a `TableView` that captures every interaction.
-- A status bar and menu bar (`File → Exit`, `View → Clear Activity Log`).
+- A status readout mirrored both in-window and in the title bar.

-Interacting with any control updates both the log and the status bar, making it easy to trace which widget fired its event.
+Interacting with any control updates both the log and the status readout so you always know which widget fired its event.

 ## Additional Notes